SenaraM/SenaraM/README.md

 ### Hi there I'm Senara Mallikahewa 👋

+ - 🔭 I’m currently working on something cool :bulb:
+ - 🌱 learning New Techs & Recreating :construction:
+ - 👯 looking to collaborate on New Projects ☺
-- 📫 How to reach me: senaramallikahewa@gmail.com
+ - 📫 How to reach me: [@senara mallikahewa](mailto:senaramallikahewa@gmail.com;)

 **CONNECT WITH ME:**